sethmachine/sethmachine.github.io/source/_posts/automatic-update-for-valheim-server.md

 In the previous section we were able to find the local build ID and the remote build ID of the Valheim server.
 When the local build ID and the remote build ID are not the same, it means our local Valheim server needs to be updated.
 Ideally we would want to update as soon as the remote build ID changed.
 However, there's no magical way to know that the remote build ID has changed other than by running `findAndSetRemoteValheimServerBuildId` over and over again (as an aside, [SteamWebPipes](findAndSetRemoteValheimServerBuildId) would allow for listening for new builds but it is far too complex to cover here).
 This means we will need some mechanism to periodically query for the remote build ID and then compare to the local build ID while the Valheim server is running.

 This is the update loop, which every so often will need to query Steam to find the latest build ID and compare to the build ID of the current server.
 The update loop needs to run forever and will only terminate if the Docker container itself is stopped.
-In Bash, the loop might start to like like this:
+In Bash, the loop might start to look like this:

 ```bash
 while true